 This quirky holiday self catering cottage that is happy to welcome dogs is just a five minutes stroll into Hay-on-Wye or down to The River Wye on The Herefordshire/Wales Borders.

 Sleeps 4 -2 Bedrooms - 1 Double, 1 Twin

 The lodge is all on one level except for a couple of steps up into the two bedrooms.
-The kitchen has a dark red Rayburn hob and oven, dishwasher, fridge, freezer, microwave, washer dryer and a table.
+The kitchen has an electric oven, induction hob, dishwasher, fridge, freezer, microwave, washer dryer and a table.

 The dining room has a table and chair to seat 4, patio doors "fairly low" open out onto the lovely sunny terrace - a wonderful place to quietly sit in the sunshine and admire the views up the hill or down the valley to Hay-on-Wye.

 The living room has sofa and chairs, again beautiful flagstone flooring, wood burning stove, TV with Sky and DVD player.